Tomen/plaza/frontend/docs/user-flow.md

 6. LinkBrowserWalletModal appears with two options:

    Option A - Add as Delegate:
-   - Browser wallet is added as delegate for in-app profile
+   - Browser wallet is added as delegate for session account profile
    - User stays in standalone mode
-   - Browser wallet can post on behalf of in-app profile
+   - Browser wallet can post on behalf of session account profile

    Option B - Transfer Ownership (Recommended):
    - Profile ownership transfers to browser wallet
    - All profile data (name, bio, links) moves to browser wallet
-   - In-app wallet profile is deleted
+   - Session account profile is deleted
    - User switches to browser mode
    - Profile is refreshed to show under browser wallet
 ```